apparena/docs/docs/partials/meta.rst

-Additional information in custom format.
+``string`` additional information in custom format.
 See config meta_ section for information about the behaviour of meta data